PowerClerk Support Center

 What are Connections?

-PowerClerk’s Connections functionality enables you to define a set of configuration parameters to integrate utility-specific web services.
-It consists of:
+PowerClerk’s Connections functionality enables you to define a set of parameters to integrate utility-specific web services.
+The process of creating a Connection consists of:

-• Configuration and Test UI to allow utility admins to configure the adapter based on what properties the adapter exposes (e.g. endpoint/URL pointing to the utility-specific web service).
+• A Test UI that allows utility admins to configure the adapter based on what properties the adapter exposes (e.g., endpoint/URL pointing to the utility-specific web service).
 Please note: You can define separate URLs to switch between Production and Test Environments, and store authentication information, as well as which messaging format to use (XML or JSON).

 Once you have configured, tested, and enabled your web adapter there are two ways to use your new Web Adapter in your program:

-• On a Form with the Web Service Call form element to create a button on a Form (to call the Web Adapter when a user clicks the button).
+• On a Form with the Call Connection form element to create a button on a Form (to call the Web Adapter when a user clicks the button).

 • Via Automation to call the Web Adapter on status transitions or other Automation triggers, including automated retries if the targeted utility-specific web service is unreachable.